Community health initiatives play an important role in positive child health outcomes.

 • Partnering with existing trusted organizations in the community, bringing added resources to further the capacity of local groups.

 • Introducing students from diverse backgrounds to the many career opportunities health care can provide.
-Programs like this help ensure the pipeline of future hospital employees better represents the neighborhoods where children's hospitals are located.
+These programs help ensure the pipeline of future hospital employees better represents the neighborhoods where children's hospitals are located.

 Children's Hospital Association joined the American Hospital Association in support of Community Health Improvement Week, June 6-12, to highlight the work of communities and population health leaders across the country.
 See what children's hospitals are doing by searching #CHIweek on Facebook and Twitter.